MicrosoftDocs/ATADocs/ATPDocs/capacity-planning.md

 ## Next steps

 In this guide, you determined how many [!INCLUDE [Product short](includes/product-short.md)] sensors you need.
 You also determined sizing for the sensors.
-Continue to the create a [!INCLUDE [Product short](includes/product-short.md)] instance quickstart guide.
+Continue to the Create a [!INCLUDE [Product short](includes/product-short.md)] instance quickstart guide.

 > [!div class="nextstepaction"]
 > [Create your [!INCLUDE [Product short](includes/product-short.md)] instance](install-step1.md)

 ## Join the Community

 Have more questions, or an interest in discussing [!INCLUDE [Product short](includes/product-short.md)] and related security with others?
-Join the [[!INCLUDE [Product short](includes/product-short.md)] Community](https://aka.ms/MDIcommunity) today!
+Join the [[!INCLUDE [Product short](includes/product-short.md)] Community](<https://aka.ms/MDIcommunity>) today!